v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

   - S/MIME signing and encryption

-- Users obtain a derived credential by using their smart card on a Windows PC to authenticate to the derived credential issuer, which then issues a certificate for their mobile device.
-The resulting certificate is derived from their smart card and issued to the mobile device.
+- Users obtain a derived credential by using their smart card on a Windows PC to authenticate to the derived credential issuer.
+The issuer then issues to the mobile device a certificate that’s derived from their smart card.

 - After the device receives the derived credential, it's used for authentication and for S/MIME signing and encryption when apps or resource access profiles require the derived credential.